Seebiscuit/isTrue/README.md

 # isTrue.js
-A useful function to check if a javascript object evaluates to `true`
+A useful method to check if a javascript object evaluates to `true`

 ## Getting started
 Bower: